wagnermarques00/Python/README.md

 1. Conditional and looping structures in Python
 1. Manipulating strings with Python
 1. Challenge: Creating a banking system with Python
+1. Working with lists in Python

 ## Studying at the moment:

-- Working with lists in Python
+- Understanding Tuples in Python